-Creative — Creative A/B tests will focus on the visual assets of your ad.
-So if you want to test different images, videos, or carousel, you will choose the "Creative" option.
+Creative: Creative A/B tests will focus on the visual assets of your ad.
+So if you want to test different images, videos, or carousels, you will choose the "Creative" option.

 If you find that you want to go with a different route for your A/B test, there are also options to set them up differently.
 For instance, let's talk about duplication next.

 Method 1: Use Duplication to Create Facebook A/B Tests